MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/how-conversation-ai-works.md

 ### Simple Teams-Centric Component Scaffolding

 The Conversational AI SDK simplifies the Teams app model to focus on the extension needed vs the protocol required.
-Previously, if a developer intended to build a simple message extension, they would need to learn primitive conversational protocols, i.e., “member addition”, “channel creation”, etc. With the new SDK, developers can leverage pre-built templates, and simply add their business logic to this scaffold.
+Previously, if a developer intended to build a message extension, they would need to learn primitive conversational protocols, that is , *member addition*, *channel creation*, and so on.
+With the new SDK, developers can leverage pre-built templates, and simply add their business logic to this scaffold.
 From there, you can easily add modules like bots, message extensions, Adaptive Cards, link unfurling, etc.

-### Natural Language Modelling
+### Natural Language Modeling

 The Conversational AI SDK is built with GPT-powered language models from day zero, alleviating the need for developers to take on the complex and expensive task of writing this themselves.
 This makes building AI-powered Teams apps easier, more compliant, and consistently usable than ever before.
-Developers can focus on their own business logic and leave the AI-powered, Teams-centric language modelling to us.
+Developers can focus on their own business logic and leave the AI-powered, Teams-centric language modeling to us.

-This means bots can run in-context and immediately assist when they recognize a user intent maps to one of their app actions, boosting the conversation without requiring users to explicitly talk to the bot using a small set of registered actions.
+This means bots can run in-context and immediately assist when they recognize a user intent map to one of their app actions, boosting the conversation without requiring users to explicitly talk to the bot using a small set of registered actions.

 ### Prompt Engineering